-It should be acknowledged that these tools are not infallible and consequently should not be used as the sole basis for punitive actions or decisions that could affect individuals or organizations.
-Such methods must be complemented by human oversight and verification before taking any drastic measure to ensure fairness.
-Moreover, in the course of this work, we have generated medical information and news articles using datasets "Pubmed", "CNN" and "CC\_News" to test our method.
-While we intend to distribute these texts along with our implementation, we must enforce that those are only intended for research use and by no means should be circulated outside of this context, nor be presented as factual content.
+It should be acknowledged that artificial text detection tools are not infallible and consequently should not be used as the sole basis for punitive actions or decisions that could affect individuals or organizations.
+These methods must be complemented by human oversight and verification before taking any drastic measure, to ensure fairness of treatment.